This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Along Dauphin Street you find numerous restaurants, cafes, bars, pubs and stores – we didn’t venture out late with kids, but you can tell this is where it all happens in downtown.

 We also enjoyed the architecture and vibrant colors.
 Would be great to be here during Mardi Gras!

 Mobile plays home to the USS Alabama Battleship and you can journey into America’s military past at one of the top South Alabama attractions.

-You can do a self-guided tour of the Alabama following a coded map.
-It was the first time on a battleship for us, and it was so interesting to see all the working parts that make up a war ship.
+You can do a self-guided tour of Alabama following a coded map.
+It was my first time on a battleship for us, and it was so interesting to see all the working parts that make up a warship.

-And our really kids enjoyed exploring all the different nooks and cranny’s of the ship – what a different playground it was for them!
+And our kids really enjoyed exploring all the different nooks and crannies of the ship – what a different playground it was for them!